Marine Zone Fishing

 -Oregon Fish and Wildlife-

 This year’s Clatsop beaches stock assessment survey found the highest number of razor clams since ODFW began conducting the surveys in 2004.
 About 16 million razor clams inhabit the 18-mile stretch of beach located between the Columbia River south jetty and Tillamook Head.
 This estimate of clam abundance is significantly greater than the previous peak of 9 million clams in 2005.
-The average size of clams was a little over 2 ½ inches, and only a few larger than 4-inches were found.
+The average size of clams at the time of the survey was a little over 2 ½ inches, and only a few larger than 4-inches were found.
+Currently, this very abundant age class has grown to about 4 inches.
 Razor clams were distributed fairly evenly along the entire stretch of beach.